Jaykul/GitOps-Principles/slides.md

 **{NEXT}**

 - The primary reason is to keep the versioning separate, and avoid triggering CI/CD pipelines for config or infrastructure changes.
-You don’t want a simple configuration change (like scaling a deployment from three to four replicas) to trigger a CI/CD rebuild and test of your application (especially not if that's required prior to being able to merge the change).
+You don't want a simple configuration change (like scaling a deployment from three to four replicas) to trigger a CI/CD rebuild and test of your application (especially not if that's required prior to being able to merge the change).
 - You also don't want to hold up CI/CD builds with the change management approvals you might need for infrastructure changes, and one of the nice things about using git for infrastructure and configuration is that we can use git's built-in features for approvals and change tracking.
 - You may have different teams responsible for infrastructure and application code or configuration, and different code-review or approval processes for code versus infrastructure or configuration.